zulip/zulip/docs/overview/gsoc-ideas.md

 [the Zulip development community server](../contributing/chat-zulip-org.html) (use your name as the topic).

-# Application tips, and how to be a strong candidate
+## Application tips, and how to be a strong candidate

 You'll be following
 [GSoC's application process instructions](https://developers.google.com/open-source/gsoc/).
 And we'll be asking you to make at least one successful pull request before the application deadline, to help us assess you as a developer.
-Most students who we accept have 5 or more pull requests merged or nearly merged (usually including at least one that is significant, e.g. having 100+ lines of changes or that shows you have done significant debugging).
+Students who we accept generally have 5 or more pull requests merged or nearly merged (usually including at least a couple that are significant, e.g. having 100+ lines of changes or that shows you have done significant debugging).

 Getting started earlier is better, so you have more time to learn, make contributions, and make a good proposal.